UDN

 Functions replicated with the unreliable keyword are not guaranteed to reach the other party and, if they do reach the other party, they may be received out-of-order.
 The only things which can prevent an unreliable function from being received are network packet-loss, and bandwidth saturation.
 So, you need to understand the odds, which we will grossly approximate here.
 The results vary wildly among different types of network, so we can make no guarantees:

-LAN In a LAN game, we guesstimate that unreliable data is received successfully approximately 99% of the time.
+• LAN - In a LAN game, we guesstimate that unreliable data is received successfully approximately 99% of the time.
 However, in the course of a game, hundreds of thousands of things are replicated, so you can be sure that some unreliable data will be lost.
-Therefore, even if you're aiming for LAN performance only, your code needs to handle your unreliably replicated variables gracefully in the case that they are lost over the wire.
+Therefore, even if you're aiming for LAN performance only, your code needs to handle your unreliably replicated functions gracefully in the case that they are lost over the wire.

 To get a better feeling for the tradeoffs between reliable and unreliable functions, check out the replication statements in the Unreal scripts, and gauge their importance vs. the reliability decision we made.
-Be cautious and use reliable functions only when absoluately necessary.
+Be cautious and use reliable functions only when absolutely necessary.

 Variables are always reliable